 The transfers of principal repayments relates to the principal portion of the long-term debt (or capital lease obligation, in this case) for the payments made throughout the year.
 The County is currently budgeting the total lease payments as expenditures in contracted services.
-The lease was completed in 2021.
+The lease is with respect to a vehicle has been fully repaid.